AhmedalmustafaOS/advance-soc-lab/README.md

 ## 🙌 Credits
 Lab designed and tested manually on bare metal (Kali Linux) and virtualized RHEL, Windows and MACos for .
-Created by Ahmedalmustafa Osman.

----## 👨‍💻 Developed by
+## 👨‍💻 Developed by

 **Ahmedalmustafa Osman**
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/ahmed-osman-119224313)

-📣 .
+---

+📣 Ready for publishing on GitHub and LinkedIn as a practical SOC Automation project.